atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i • S
 ^!,
 , \
-“Farmers wives and daughters, as
+Farmers wives and daughters, as
 I ' *
-I told you before, are not Suitable j; ' “acquaintance for me.
+I told you before, are not Suitable j; ' acquaintance for me.
 Sir Thomas."
 ■ i :
 t’i /
-I, “Is Selby a farmer, then ?" tit
+I, Is Selby a farmer, then ?"
+tit
 If
 J, -